-Once activated, you can find the logs in your admin dashboard under Backend > Logs:
+The logging service collects and parses logs.
+You can browse them in your admin dashboard under Backend > Logs:

 You can read them as the following:

-- Date: the at time when the event happened
+- Date: the time when the event happened

 - User the username of whom it happened to

 - Service: the service that is handling it

 - Message: what happened with the service concerned (such as stopping, restarting, etc...)